 A Commitment to Diversity, Equity, and Inclusion

 The Potomac School is committed to respecting and celebrating diversity.
 The members of our community represent a wide variety of backgrounds, cultures, and perspectives, and we believe that the presence of diverse voices and viewpoints enriches the Potomac experience for everyone.
-As individuals and as a community, we are committed to ensuring a welcoming, inclusive environment and continuing to develop cultural competence.
+As individuals and as a community, we are committed to ensuring a welcoming, inclusive, and equitable environment and continuing to develop cultural competence.
 This commitment is articulated in our Diversity, Equity, and Inclusion Statement.

 Potomac offers an array of programs that support the goals of diversity, equity, and inclusion.
-Two working groups – our Cultural Competence Leadership Team and our Parent Association's Cultural Competence Committee – coordinate many of these initiatives.
+Two working groups – our Cultural Competence Curriculum Team and our Parent Association's Cultural Competence Committee – coordinate many of these initiatives.

 Cultural Competence CURRICULUM Team (CCCT)

-Comprising faculty and staff from all four Potomac divisions, the Cultural Competence Leadership Team is an important resource for the school community.
-The team provides professional development opportunities that focus on equity and cultural competence education and helps Potomac teachers bring cultural competence best practices to their work.
-The CCLT meets, on average, twice a month.
+Comprising faculty and staff from all four Potomac divisions, the Cultural Competence Curriculum Team is an important resource for the school community.
+The team provides professional development opportunities that focus on equity, cultural competence curriculum, and culturally responsive teaching.

 Parent Association Cultural Competence Committee (PACCC)